-Lou Anne Wolfe earned her DVM in 1999 from the Oklahoma State University College of Veterinary Medicine.
-She is a former business and political news reporter for The Journal Record and The Daily Oklahoman newspapers in Oklahoma City.
-In the months before entering veterinary school, Dr. Wolfe was a special-projects writer for the provost of the University of Oklahoma Health Sciences Center in Oklahoma City.Read Articles Written by Lou Anne Wolfe
+Dr. Lou Anne Wolfe practices at Marina Animal Clinic in Tulsa, Oklahoma.
+A graduate of the Oklahoma State University College of Veterinary Medicine, she previously worked as a business and political reporter at newspapers in Oklahoma City and as a special-projects writer at the University of Oklahoma Health Sciences Center.Read Articles Written by Lou Anne Wolfe

 Spurred by the promise of cannabidiol (CBD) and the millennial population’s emphasis on wellness and preventive care, pet health supplements are enjoying unprecedented popularity, with U.S. sales growing by 5% in 2018, according to the market research firm Packaged Facts.
 Veterinarians and industry leaders say it’s time to get proactive about this previously downplayed treatment modality.

 “Integrating these things into practice is the wave of the future, and anyone who doesn’t investigate it for their practice is really missing out,” said Sheila Dodson, DVM, of Mariposa Veterinary Wellness Center in Lenexa, Kansas.

 “People want to know if there is a supplement they can give their pet instead of medication.
 They’re looking for it and doing it anyway,” said Dr. Dodson, a certified veterinary acupuncturist who combines alternative medicine with traditional veterinary practice.
 “Millennials are different from the clients of the past, and we have to support what they’re looking for when it comes to the care of their pets.”